IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Cognitive-Speech-Services.md

 * media subtitling,
 * multilingual AI interactions.

-We can learn languages, translate something to write an e-mail, etc.
+We can order something, take a taxi when we are in country that we don't know the language of, etc.

 #### 3. How to
 To use speech transaltion we need to make Speech Service recource and create a subscription to the Speech Translation API.
 We need the subscription keys and endpoint.
 We need there Python and Visual Studio Code too.
 After making a needed file we can use it and say something then program will send the audio to the service for translation and next we will see the response indicating the recognized text from our audio and the showing the conversion into the target language.